Nobel Peace Prize Goes To Ethiopia's Prime Minister Abiy Ahmed

 As NPR's Eyder Peralta noted in December, "Seemingly overnight, [Ahmed] opened up a democratic space — allowing foes, allies and regular Ethiopians a chance to speak their minds — after decades of authoritarian rule."

-Several names were considered top contenders for this years prize, including Greta Thunberg, the 16-year-old Swedish climate activist.
+Several names were considered top contenders for this year's prize, including Greta Thunberg, the 16-year-old Swedish climate activist.
 German Chancellor Angela Merkel and pro-democracy activists in Hong Kong were also under consideration.

 The selection committee consists of five people selected by Norway's parliament.